Spartans win third in row, rout Whitewater

 Nic Hall's running magic frustrated Whitewater in the McFarland High School football team's Rock Valley Conference showdown against the visiting Whippets Friday Sept.
-20. Hall scored two touchdowns and made some key receptions that set up other scores as the Spartans cruised to a 35-0 triumph on a warm, muggy night.
+20. Hall scored a touchdown and made some key receptions that set up other scores as the Spartans cruised to a 35-0 triumph on a warm, muggy night.

 Connor Frasier got the Spartans off to a good start with a 33-yard touchdown run at the 6:40 mark of the first quarter.